 If this recipe seems familiar, that’s because it has some of the same ingredients as another favorite recipe: pineapple upside down cake.
 And that’s a good thing, right?

-You only need a few ingredients to make this easy pineapple dump cake, starting with a dry cake mix and crushed pineapple.
+You only need a few ingredients to make this easy pineapple dump cake recipe, starting with a dry cake mix and crushed pineapple.
 A single can of pineapple is fine, but it’s better with two cans of fruit.

 I like to include the pineapple juice for a moist dessert, but that’s completely up to you.
 Also, if you can’t find crushed pineapple, you can use pineapple chunks or rings that you chop or run through your food processor.